 You might think usually from the buyer’s point of view about getting scammed but the main way I’ve encountered scams is from being a seller and having buyer’s then do fraudulent chargebacks or from buyers.

 So, for any of my services, if you go to Uthena, I always charge upfront for my services because I’ve provided a lot.
 I’ve met all the other conditions on this.
 Therefore, to protect myself from scams, I charge in full upfront for whatever I want to do.

 If you want some kind of an ad, for example, on Uthena, I have these new ads that I’m offering you.
 There’s a sidebar ad and there’s an ad at the bottom of the page.
 These are seen by thousands of people every day.
 You pay upfront for that ad and then you get the ad placement.

 Thus, I always cut and I started doing this very early on with services because it was so unnecessarily nerve-racking to wonder if someone was going to pay or not.

-The buyer can chargeback and therefore, there’s no reason not to collect full payment upfront.
+Buyers can charge back and therefore there’s no reason not to collect full payment upfront.
 It’s very easy to get scammed if you just deliver everything and then hope for payment.

 For example, where I used to live there was a dishonest developer and the developer agreed to pay a whole bunch of contractors hundreds of thousands of dollars.
 The contractors did all the work and the developer didn’t pay not because from what I saw they couldn’t pay, they just realized they could get away with not paying and they left the contractors out hundreds of thousands of dollars.

-I very quickly learned that.
-I don’t even know if anyone ever didn’t pay me, I very quickly learned though make sure you collect payment upfront and use the reversible payment method because that’s the best for everybody.
+I learned that very quickly.
+I don’t even know if anyone ever paid me, I very quickly learned though to make sure you collect payment upfront and use the reversible payment method because that’s the best for everybody.